guillermodotn/mdpeek/README.md

 - **cmark-gfm** (vendored as a Git submodule, statically linked) parses Markdown to HTML with GitHub Flavored Markdown extensions
-- **QWebEngineView** renders the HTML with full GitHub CSS styling
+- **WebKitGTK** renders the HTML with full GitHub CSS styling in a GTK4 window
-- **QFileSystemWatcher** monitors the file for changes (uses inotify on Linux) with a 150ms debounce timer to handle rapid saves
+- **GFileMonitor** monitors the file for changes (uses inotify on Linux) with a 150ms debounce to handle rapid saves